hakanonal/minibar/README.md

 - Today we have spent time to understant the data.
 The data has been uploaded to [kaggle](https://www.kaggle.com/furkanizmirli/urunler).
 - We have spent some time to understand data with [this](https://www.kaggle.com/hakanonal/dataset-discovery) notebook

+#### 25.06.2020

+- Has been worked on creating a simple cnn clasification network via [this](https://www.kaggle.com/hakanonal/simple-cnn-classification) notebook